deckameron/Ti.Android.Geofence/documentation/index.md

 #### 3) Compile the project

 Before moving on and start using your service you will need to re-compile your project.
 After recompiling your project, open your "YOUR_PROJECT_FOLDER"/build/android/AndroidManifest.xml.
-Look for your service name and you will find its full name, something like _"com.myproject.geofence.myServiveService"_.
+Look for your service name and you will find its full name, something like _"com.myproject.geofence.MyServiceService"_.
 This is important as Titanium generates this name.
 To learn more about Android Services please read the documentation [here](https://docs.appcelerator.com/platform/latest/#!/guide/Android_Services).

 #### 4) Add the service key to addGeofences method